As a business owner in the brick-and-mortar world, you have several specific legal responsibilities that you owe your

 - Rat saliva

-In the United States, salmonella is the most common of the diseases spread by rats.
+In the United States, salmonella is the most common disease spread by rats.
 Most people refer to the illness as food poisoning or salmonella poisoning.
-Businesses in the foodservice industry are particularly prone to face issues regarding rats.
+Businesses in the food service industry are particularly prone to face issues regarding rats.

 Rats can carry salmonella in rat saliva, droppings, and urine.
 A rat infestation can result in rat droppings and urine (even saliva) contaminating food and beverages.
 When contaminated items are consumed, a person can become infected.

 Salmonella poisoning isn’t a catastrophic illness in nearly all cases.
 A minimal number of people have died as a result of this infection.
-These individuals tended to be elderly and otherwise ill, very young children or people who had compromised immune systems before infection.
+These individuals tended to be elderly and otherwise ill, very young children, or people with compromised immune systems before infection.

 In most cases, salmonella causes a person to be unpleasant for several days, suffering from nausea and diarrhea.

 Hantavirus is a different story.
 The disease hantavirus is more often than not spread via rodent droppings.
-This virus can persist or survive in rodent droppings for an extended period of time.
+This virus can persist or survive in rodent droppings for an extended period.
 Even after the feces dry out!

 When rodent droppings dry out, they crumble easily.
 When that occurs, feces dust becomes airborne.
 It will carry along the hantavirus if a rat is a carrier of the pathogen.

 If a person breathes the dust in –including a patron of a business – that individual can become infected with hantavirus.

 Hantavirus infection can result in what is known as hantavirus pulmonary syndrome.
 There is no cure or treatment for this condition.
 30 percent of people who suffer from hantavirus pulmonary syndrome will die.

 Responsibilities When Advised of a Mouse or Rat Issue at Your Business